 - Semi–Automatic Key or Bug

-- Somewhat similar to the Side–Swiper, the motion of a Bug is side–to–side, but only the length of the dah is determined by how long the operator presses the paddle against the contact.
+- Somewhat similar to the Side–Swiper or to paddles, the motion of a Bug is side–to–side, but only the length of the dah is determined by how long the operator presses the paddle against the contact.
 The dit length is determined by a pendulum and spring assembly, resulting in the semi–automatic designation.
+This is rapidly becoming a favorite of mine, now that I have obtained a bug.